 In studying English the pupils develop skills in speaking, listening, drama, reading and writing.
 A sound grounding in basic skills of reading and writing enables the children to express themselves creatively, communicate effectively and also gives them access to a range of rich literature.
 Literacy skills are used and applied in all areas of the curriculum.
+From Reception we follow a Phonics Scheme 'Letters and Sounds'.

 All children are encouraged to enjoy and value reading.
 Children begin to bring their reading books home in Reception, and are given a book bag to keep the books safe.
 Children in Reception and Key Stage 1 are paired with a Reading Buddy from Key Stage 2 so that children can enjoy reading together and encourage one another.
 We have a well-stocked, computerised library which children and their families are encouraged to visit regularly, and children are given the opportunity to be Librarians during their time at the school.
+We encourage the children to read regularly both at school and at home.
+We have reading scheme comprising of books from Oxford Reading Tree and Rigby Star.
+We are currently building up a school Reading Spine to support our learning in the classroom.

 A wide range of experiences and stimuli are provided to help children become interesting and independent writers and writing skills are applied and used across the curriculum.
 A carefully structured programme of spelling and writing guides the children’s development through the school.
 We aim to develop good handwriting and expect a high standard of presentation.